 Being inspired is very, very easy for those of us who are highly conscious.
 Inspiration comes to us from our Soul, our Higher Self.
 Inspiration are the whispers that show us our path into greater Divine self-expression.

 Sometimes we receive inspiration in the shower or while driving.
 At other times, we are inspired by something we see or hear in our environment, an idea or concept that just elicits a profound “YES” deep within us.

-As highly conscious entrepreneurs, most of us have inspired ideas, all day long!
+As highly conscious spiritual seekers, most of us have inspired ideas, all day long!